 Coursework in this program covers a breadth of topics aimed at providing students with a versatile array of music-related skills, all integral to building a successful career in modern music production.
 Students develop core knowledge and skills surrounding audio recording, live sound production, electronic music composition, music history and the music business from the technological perspective.

-Students further explore their interests by choosing either the studio technology track or the game audio technology track.
-Both tracks delve into the nuances of scoring for film, the common business matters involved, and the history and development of electronic music.
-Both tracks also include a capstone project.
+Students further explore their interests by choosing either the studio technology emphasis or the game audio technology emphasis.
+Both areas of emphasis delve into the nuances of scoring for film, the common business matters involved, and the history and development of electronic music.
+Both areas of emphasis also include a capstone project.

-The studio technology track includes more advanced coursework on live and studio sound production and recording, including advanced use of recording software programs and live sound reinforcement equipment.
-The game audio technology track focuses on music and audio production for interactive entertainment such as video games.
+The studio technology emphasis includes more advanced coursework on live and studio sound production and recording, including advanced use of recording software programs and live sound reinforcement equipment.
+The game audio technology emphasis focuses on music and audio production for interactive entertainment such as video games.

 What Is Unique About Video Game Audio Production?